-Dundalk first-team coach Filippo Giovagnoli has paid tribute to full-back Dane Massey who on Thursday night confirmed that his eight-year spell at Oriel Park had come to an end.
+Dundalk first-team coach Filippo Giovagnoli has paid tribute to full-back Dane Massey who has confirmed that his eight-year spell at Oriel Park is at an end.

 After arriving from Bray Wanderers in the winter of 2012, Massey went on to make almost 300 appearances for the Lilywhites and was an integral part of the club’s run of success over the past seven years.